secML/secML.github.io/src/content/post/class10.md

 ## Suman’s Talk

-For the last section of class, Suman Jana from Columbia University gave us a talk on his upcoming research.
+For the last section of class, Suman Jana from Columbia University gave us a talk on his ongoing research.
 He also discussed some of the core motivations for why it is important and difficult to study this area.
 Citing the differences between testing and verifying regular programs, which can have formal specifications and SMT solvers.
 In machine learning, the idea is to learn the specification, and they are fundamentally much more opaque.

 --- Team Bus: